 Research and development costs, which consist of salaries, employee benefits, materials and external consulting and product development costs, are expensed as incurred.
-We evaluate our software research and development costs for capitalization after the technological feasibility of software and products containing software has been established.
-No costs were capitalized during the years ended December 31, 2017, 2016 and 2015.
+We evaluate our research and development costs for capitalization after the technological feasibility has been established for software and products containing software to be sold, however no costs were capitalized during the years ended December 31, 2018, 2017 and 2016.
+Software developed to deliver hosted services to our customers has been designated as internal use and we capitalize certain costs incurred in connection with developing or obtaining software designated for internal use based on three distinct stages of development.
+See "Note 8.
+Property and Equipment, Net" for further information on internal use software.

-(I) Advertising Costs
+(l) Advertising Costs

-Advertising costs, which are recognized as sales and marketing expense in the period in which they are incurred, were \$1.7 million, \$2.1 million, and \$1.2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Advertising costs, which are recognized as sales and marketing expense in the period in which they are incurred, were \$1.8 million, \$1.7 million, and \$2.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.